So you want to read Alexandre Dumas’ classic adventure, The Count of Monte Cristo. And you don’t read French.

 Praise for the Penguin edition:

-“I want to read the version people have been reading for a century!”
+“I want to read the edition of The Count of Monte Cristo that people have been reading for a century!”

 You read a lot.
 You are a traditionalist.
 You can do without the so-called juicy bits.
 If you want to read about sex, drugs, or torture, you can always just pick up something contemporary.
 You like classic English literature.
 You know that Dumas did not write in English, but you feel that Victorian English fits the age and style of the book.
 You find the idea of reading a version published after the turn of the millennium insidiously distasteful.
 Still, you want the BEST Victorian English edition out there.